mohammadtavakoli78/Internet-of-Things/README.md

 [Fifth Implementation](https://github.com/mohammadtavakoli78/Internet-of-Things/tree/master/HW2/10.%20Security_system) is managing a ```smart security device``` in the application site with ```blynk```.<br>

 ## 💻 Third Homework
+Answer of this homework is in this [link](https://github.com/mohammadtavakoli78/Internet-of-Things/blob/master/HW3/HW3_9731014.pdf).

 ## 💻 Fourth Homework